bitterjug/elm-wpc/readme.markdown

 ```
 To Do
 =====

+- [ ] Check how we handle an invalid slug in url

+  This isn't a good story: We enter an infinite loop.

+- [-] Make the whole earlier/later button clickable (this is a work-round for
+  the fast scrolling bug, I guess.
+  [ ]  And use the mouse click hover state whatever that is.

 - [ ] Set the default page size to 12 instead of 10 so divisible by 3

 - [ ] Possible fetch 11 or 10 on the first load of the main list so we have
   space for the spacers -- if they're cool

-- [ ] Make the whole earlier/later button clickable (this is a work-round for
-  the fast scrolling bug, I guess

 - [ ] Make larger version of the logo man artwork, with neutral background.